-Water supply in the Area is provided by Santa Clarita Valley Water Agency and Los Angeles County WaterWorks Districts 36 and 37.
-There are thousands of residents, especially in Acton and Agua Dulce on private wells and hauled water.
-They are their own water providers and are unique in the SCWP.
+The area's water supply is provided by Santa Clarita Valley Water Agency and Los Angeles County WaterWorks Districts 36 and 37.
+Thousands of residents use private wells and hauled water, especially in Acton and Agua Dulce.
+These residents are unique in the SCWP because they are their own water providers.